edgarpf/aws-networking/README.md

 * Virtual Private Gateway and Customer Gateway are always required for VPN.
 * Use MED or AS_PATH prepeding to influence the direction of Dynamic VPN traffic over multiple link.
 * To run VPN over DX, you need to have a public VIF to access the VPN endpoints.
 This will be encrypted.
+* When the user data is more random and not generated at regular intervals, there can be a period which has no associated data.
+The user can either publish the zero (0) value for that period or not publish the data at all.
+It is recommended that the user should publish zero instead of no value to monitor the health of the application.
+* Instances cannot change subnets, so a new instance must be created.
+* Simple AD is not a full Active Directory server and will not work with many MS products.
+* You cannot send a broadcast in an AWS VPC, but the address is still reserved.
+* You have a hybrid infrastructure, and you need AWS resources to be able to resolve your on-premises DNS names.
+You have configured a DNS server on an EC2 instance.
+For that you need to configure the DHCP option set in the VPC to point to the EC2 DNS server.
+* The Intel interface has a max speed of 10 Gbps and the ENA is upto 100 Gbps.
+The speed will be the lesser of the two.
+* If your network utilizes jumbo frames on its servers and your router.
+You are trying to access your AWS resources, and you are having issues with packet loss.
+To solve that you can remove the "Do not Fragment" flag on the packets.
+* In the APi create a Reusable Delegation Set if you have a domain using another registrar and wants to use the same nameservers as your current domain hosted with AWS.
+* A Customer Gateway would allow you to add a new datacenter to your VPN.
+* Your company has two DX locations.
+You need to configure one link as passive.
+For that you can configure AS_PATH Prepending on the link
+* Sub-1G service is only available through AWS partners.
+* The DDoS isn't a TCP attack.
+* You can only have 1 instance of any VLAN ID.
+* You need your data center to be able to resolve Route 53 queries in your private hosted zone.
+If your VPC has a CIDR 10.1.0.0/16 configure your DNS server to forward queries for the private hosted zone to 10.1.0.2.
+* To acquire best transmission rates inside AWS, Jumbo frame should be used, so MTU is better to be set at 9001.
+For traffic towards the internet, the AWS, MTU 1500 should be selected for best compatibility.
+* The DX Gateway will allow access to multiple regions.
+* The Differentiated Services Code Point value, or DSCP, is used to label packets on QoS enabled networks for prioritization.
+* /56 is the IPv6 subnet CIDR used by a VPC.